 - A. Operators must provide monthly report summaries by the second Thursday of each monthly in the format defined by the City.
-The monthly report summaries must include but are not limited to the following: - 1) Total mobile-app downloads in Santa Monica each month - 2) Total Active Users in Santa Monica each month - 3) Total Users with 3 or more trips in Santa Monica each month - 4) Total number of customers participating in low-income program in Santa Monica each month - 5) Total number of rides taken by low-income program participants in Santa Monica each month - 6) Total number of free or discounted helmets distributed each month - 7) Summary of complaints and resolutions - 8) Total number and type of injuries reported each month - 9) Total number of unique devices deployed in Santa Monica each Month - 10) Total number of devices serviced each month - 11) Total number of devices lost, stolen, or missing each month - 12) Total number of contracted workers employed each month (if applicable) - 13) Vehicle Miles Traveled in redistribution, maintenance, and complaint response each month - 14) Total number, time length, description, and participant counts of community engagement or outreach efforts - 15) Total number and description of outreach ambassador hours worked - B. Operators must assist and participate in the formal evaluation of the Second Pilot Program, including provision of data and information to inform subsequent City ordinances and programs. - C. The City may elect to adjust the reporting timeframes and format in its sole and complete discretion.
+The monthly report summaries must include but are not limited to the following: - 1) Total Active Users in Santa Monica each month - 2) Total Users with 3 or more trips in Santa Monica each month - Total number of customers participating in low-income and other frequent user and reduced fare programs in Santa Monica each month, split out by fare program - 4) Total number of rides taken by low-income and other frequent user and reduced fare program participants in Santa Monica each month, split out by fare program - 5) Total number of free or discounted helmets distributed each month - 6) Summary of complaints and resolutions - 7) Total number and type of injuries reported each month - 8) Total number of contracted workers employed each month (if applicable) - 9) Vehicle Miles Traveled in redistribution, maintenance, and complaint response each month - 10) Total number and participant counts of community engagement or outreach efforts, along with descriptions of these efforts - 11) The City may elect to adjust the reporting timeframes and format in its sole and complete discretion.